fgronqvist/simplystocks/README.md

 # simplystocks
-A simple stock management application
+A new simple stock management application